Military & Veteran Resources

 In 2009, Missouri Governor Jay Nixon signed into law HB 427, which grants in-state tuition at Missouri public institutions of higher education to dependents of active-duty military personnel, or activated or temporarily mobilized reservists or guard members, who reside in this state (see §173.1155, RSMo).
 In 2013, Governor Nixon signed into law SB 117, which authorized any individual who is in the process of separating from any branch of the military with an honorable discharge or a general discharge to be granted student resident status for purposes of admission and tuition at any public institution in the state (see §173.1150, RSMo).
 To be eligible for student resident status, individuals must demonstrate presence and declare residency within the State of Missouri.
 For additional information, please see 6 CSR 10-3.010(4).

 In 2014, President Barack Obama signed into law the Veterans Access, Choice and Accountability Act of 2014 (“Choice Act”), which requires all public universities and colleges to offer in-state tuition rates to veterans making use of Post-9/11 GI Bill benefits who live in the state where the institution they intend to enroll is located, regardless of formal in-state residence status.
 Spouses and dependent children using transferred benefits or benefits under the Marine Gunnery Sergeant John David Fry Scholarship also qualify for in-state tuition rates.
+Beginning August 1, 2022, all public institutions of higher education must extend in-state residency status to Chapter 35 recipients, as required by Public Law 117-68.
 For additional information, please see the U.S. Department of Veterans Affairs.

-To confirm your eligibility under either law, contact the Registrar’s Office at the institution at which you intend to apply or are currently enrolled.
+To confirm your eligibility for residency, contact the Registrar’s Office at the institution at which you intend to apply or are currently enrolled.

 Resources for Institutions